Posted: December 13, 2019

 If your parent is normally social and engages in a few hobbies, it can be worrisome when he or she suddenly refuses to leave the house and has no interest in the usual activities.
 If you’ve noticed this change in your parent, moving him or her to a senior living community may be the right choice.
 This type of community will have plenty of things for seniors to do, as well as caring employees who encourage residents to participate in hobbies and make new friends.

 Though some changes in an aging parent’s appearance are to be expected, sudden changes could be cause for concern.
 For instance, if your parent rapidly loses or gains a lot of weight, or is frequently wearing dirty clothes, he or she might be having trouble living alone.
-A senior living community would ensure your parent always has clean clothes to wear, takes regular showers, and generally keeps up with his or her personal hygiene.
+A nursing home would ensure your parent always has clean clothes to wear, takes regular showers, and generally keeps up with his or her personal hygiene.

 If you’ve noticed any of these signs your parents are ready for a community, contact us today to find out more about our options for older adults who need a safe, comfortable home to live in!